 So, that’s how the drama was set in motion.
 Despite myself, out of a kind of uncaring curiosity.
 Sometimes I wish I’d done it out of hatred or violence.
-At last then I could have blamed myself, me, and not just boredom, sun and Salil’s kisses.
+At last then I could have blamed myself, me, and not just boredom, sun and Sal’s kisses.

 I left my fellow plotters after an hour, feeling quite worried.
 There were a few arguments I had left to reassure myself – my plan could be bad, my dad could actually love Anne enough to be faithful to her.
 Anyway, Sal and Elsa couldn’t do anything without me.
 I would find a good reason to stop the game if my dad seemed about to fall for it.
-It would be entertaining as well, to see if my psychological calculations were right or wrong.
+It would be entertaining as well, to see if my psychological judgements were right or wrong.

 On top of that, Sal loved me.
 He wanted to marry me – this thought on it’s own made me euphoric.
-If he could wait a year or two for me, til I could make the choice for myself as an adult, I would say yeah.
+If he could wait a year or two for me, til I could make the choice for myself as an adult, I would say yes.
 I could already see myself living with Salil, sleeping against him, hardly leaving him.
-Every sunday we would go eat with Anne and my father, a close knit household, and perhaps even Sal’s mum, which would really make it a proper meal.
+Every Sunday we would go eat with Anne and my father, a close knit household, and perhaps even Sal’s mum, which would really make it a proper meal.

 I found Anne on the terrace, going down to the beach to join my father.
-She welcomed me ironically, like you welcome someone who’s drunk too much the night before.
+She welcomed me ironically, as you welcome someone who’s drunk too much the night before.
 I asked her what she had almost said to me the previous evening before I drifted off, but she refused, laughing, saying that it would only offend me.
-My dad came out of the water, large and muscled, he looked great.
+My dad came out of the water, tall and muscled, he looked great.
 I went into the sea with Anne, she swam quietly, her head held up so that her hair wouldn’t get wet.
 Then the three of us lay down side by side, flat on our stomachs, me between them, silent and peaceful.